jeremydgray/loaferbot/README.md

 # Building a Slacker
-At a DOXSF meetup last night, I met some cool people.
+At a [DOXSFO](https://www.meetup.com/DevOps-Exchange-SanFrancisco) meetup last night, I met some cool people.
 One of them suggested building up a Slack bot as a first project.
 Without a project, he said, learning all these platforms is tough.

 A Slack bot sounds simple, useful, and trendy.
 So let’s try it.
 I found a tutorial that I will walk through, but this project isn’t about the bot.
 It’s about understanding and chaining a raft of tools together to better understand how they interact.